Pour Moi Ltd: Management

 Michael Thomson is the CEO and Founder of Pour Moi.

 Awards

-Pour Moi was shortlisted as a finalist in the 2021 Drapers Awards for Lingerie Brand of the Year and Best Marketing Campaign of 2021 with the #GetYourWiggleOn Campaign.
+Pour Moi was announced of the womenswear brand of the year at the 2022 Drapers Awards.
+Previously it was shortlisted as a finalist in the 2021 Drapers Awards for Lingerie Brand of the Year and Best Marketing Campaign of 2021 with the #GetYourWiggleOn Campaign.
 Pour Moi was shortlisted as a finalist in the Drapers Awards in 2019, in the Lingerie Brand of the Year category.

+In 2022 Pour Moi launch of their own initiative, the Pour Moi Uplifting Women Awards, an event that recognises the amazing achievements of women from across the UK.
+Following the success of its 2022 awards evening, Pour Moi hosted the second Pour Moi Uplifting Women Awards in 2023 with broadcast presenter and journalist Vanessa Feltz appearing as one of the judges.